corporateanon/rps-game/Readme.md

 ```

+Pay attention, that you need to use cookies (`-b ./cookies.txt -c ./cookies.txt`), because the API uses session.

 Also you can test the API using a simple web-interface at http://127.0.0.1:3000 .

-There is also a server deployed at https://rpsgame.boto.space/
+Alternatively, you can play with my instance at https://rpsgame.boto.space/ .

 The API **is** statefull, it means that you have to `/start` each time in order to make computer make its choice.